-The weeper, a well-to-do farmer by his dress, was standing beside a smartly-appointed and -laden wagon at the crossroads leading out of Vineol, a town renowned throughout the Uulian Commonwell for the delicacy and refinement of its wines.
-The day was hot for the region and season, and had been so for many days – hot, cloudless but with an occasional breeze at the right moment.
-Prosatio Silban wondered why the man was giving such unguarded vent, and reined his galleywagon to a halt.
+The weeper, a well-to-do farmer by his dress, was standing beside a smartly-appointed and -laden oxcart at the crossroads near Vineol, a town renowned throughout the Uulian Commonwell for the delicacy and refinement of its wines.
+The day was hot for the region and season, and had been so for many days – hot, cloudless, but with an occasional breeze at the right moment.
+The cook wondered why the man was giving such unguarded vent, and reined his galleywagon to a halt.

 “It’s too warm a day for such distress,” Prosatio Silban offered, dismounting.

-The farmer produced a large handkerchief, blew noisily.
-“Not if the sun has blasted your crop, and with it your hopes for wintertime eating,” he said, and bowed.
+The farmer produced a large blue handkerchief, blew noisily.
+“Not if the sun has blasted your crop, and with it your hopes for purchasing wintertime eating,” he said, and bowed.
 “Pars Killiup.”

 “Prosatio Silban, The Cook For Any Price.
 May I be of service to you?”

-Pars Killiup turned to his carriage.
-“Only if you can turn dross into gold, or rot into bounty.
+Pars Killiup turned to his cart.
+“Only if you can turn dross into gold.
 Look.”
-He drew back the wagon’s canvas cover, revealing several barrels, then pried the lid off of one.
-Inside was a tight-packed mass of what looked like black wrinkled berries, glinting here and there with rainbow sparks.
+He drew back the wagon’s canvas cover, revealing several barrels, then pried the lid from one.
+Inside was a tight-packed mass of black wrinkled berries, glinting here and there with rainbow sparks.
 A musky, tangy aroma rose from the barrel; unfamiliar, yet not unpleasant.